mkskovalev/timetrackr/README.md

 - **Time Tracking:** Start and stop timers for tasks, accurately recording the time spent on each.
 Pause and resume timers as needed.

 - **Statistics:** Gain insights into your time management habits with comprehensive statistics.
 View time distribution by category, task, or date range.

+- **Goals:** Define clear objectives with custom goals to improve focus and productivity.
+Set goals for daily, weekly, or monthly achievements to stay on track and measure progress over time.

 - [Soon] **Reminders:** Set reminders and notifications to help you stay on track with your tasks.